 It’s indeed spectacular and the most beautiful train ride in Sri Lanka, if not in the world!

 If you are planning a future trip to this beautiful country, then undoubtedly the Nine Arches Bridge has to be there on your itinerary!
-This bridge is one of the best places to visit in Sri Lanka, and there are so many different viewpoints you can get to see it from.
-The bridge is located in the mountain town of Ella and is surrounded by lush green forest and tea plantations.
-The Nine arches bridge stands at an impressive 30m high and is located between Ella train station and Demodara train station.
+This bridge is one of the best places to visit in Sri Lanka, and there are so many different viewpoints you can get to see it.
+The bridge is located in the mountain town of Ella and is surrounded by lush green forests and tea plantations.
+The Nine Arches bridge stands at an impressive 30m high and is located between Ella train station and Demodara train station.
 Trains head over this bridge at varied times throughout the day, and they give you a great opportunity to take the most amazing photographs.

 If you are unsure of the train times, check with your hostel/ Airbnb host.
 There are plenty of places to explore around the bridge whilst you wait, and there is even a cafe located nearby!